 I observe similar and growing trend in the world of software product development.

-In the pursuit of Growth, the Sales teams is assigned sales quota that’s beyond challenging.
+In the pursuit of Growth, the Sales teams are assigned sales quota that’s beyond challenging.

-Marketing and Product Development usually find themselves dragged in the game to deliver more.
+Marketing and Product Development usually find themselves dragged into the game to deliver more.